ege-kingir/VisualThresholdDetection/README.md

-*Public GitHub repo, including experiment, data pre-processing and analysis scripts*
+*Public GitHub repo, including experiment, data pre-processing and analysis scripts for a Visual Threshold-Level Stimulus Detection task*

 CONTENT:
 1) MAIN, params, and trials scripts for the visual threshold detection task.